• Skip to primary navigation

 • Jovial Foods Organic Gluten Free Brown Rice Lasagna: dry noodles

 I’ve found the texture of brown rice lasagna to be appealing and similar to gluten filled pasta.
 However, one issue I’ve experienced with dry gluten free lasagna is the sheets tend break easily in the box.
-I find this breakage to be especially true when receiving them from an online order.
-When this occurs, I simply piece them back together while assembling the lasagna (see below).
-When purchased at the grocery store, their seems to be less breakage.

 Layering the noodles in the Spinach Mushroom Lasagna in a pan.
 Layering the ricotta and spinach in the mushroom and spinach lasagna in a pan.
 Spreading tomato sauce over pesto lasagna in a pan.

-Absolutely!
-And it’s much easier than boiling the noodles before assembling the lasagna, but there must be enough moisture in the sauce to cook the noodles.
+It’s much easier than boiling the noodles before assembling the lasagna, but there must be enough moisture in the sauce to cook the noodles.
 Here is how I do it:

 • add just a little bit of water to the sauce.